cmac02/Thomas-Connor-McKinnon/README.md

 # Thomas Connor McKinnon

 My name is Connor McKinnon!
 I am a senior studying Aerospace Engineering at Auburn University and Formula SAE design engineer with two years of competition experience.
-Graduating in Spring 2025 and seeking full-time positions to contribute to project success in modeling and simulation, satellite and spacecraft missions, and manufacturing.
+I will be graduating in Spring 2025 and seeking full-time positions to contribute to project success in modeling and simulation, satellite and spacecraft missions, and manufacturing.

 # Projects
 - [Formula SAE Design and Manufacturing](#formula-sae-rear-wing-design-and-manufacturing)